Tiagopviana/iRacing-Spectator-Info/README.md

 -  Probably some flags don't work.
 Couldn't test all...
 -  Overlay will be active if you hide iRacing UI (space key).

-Notes: If you find useful and found an error, or you have some suggestions, feel free to ask!
+Note2: If you find useful and found an error, or you have some suggestions, feel free to ask!